This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 The specialty shops, retailers, and boutiques on Second Street offer everything from swimwear and surfing apparel to the latest European fashion and jewelry trends.

-Second Street also hosts the Belmont Shore Car Show, the largest one-day car show on the West Coast every September.
+Second Street also hosts the Belmont Shore Car Show, the largest one-day car show on the West Coast, every September.

 If you want to enjoy the finer things that Long Beach offers, you should definitely visit Second Street!

-The Marketplace and Marina Pacifica Mall
+Bring the Family to the Marketplace and Marina Pacifica Mall

 These premier shopping destinations are open-air centers that house several fine-dining restaurants, specialty shops and boutiques, and movie theaters.